I’ve been the head of growth for several startups.

-A rule of thumb: if a growth marketer can’t writing engaging posts on social media, then there’s little hope they can do it via email, on landing pages, or even SMS.
+A rule of thumb: if a growth marketer can’t write engaging posts on social media, then there’s little hope they can do it via email, on landing pages, or even SMS.

-If they can write long-form copy that pops like this status below, then they have potential to cultivate the necessary skills to build an audience.
+If they can write long-form copy that pops, then they have potential to cultivate the necessary skills to build an audience.